Restaurant in Les Monthairons, France

 Is Hostellerie du Château des Monthairons worth the price?

 At €€€, yes — particularly if you're combining it with a Verdun region visit or a multi-day Meuse Valley stay.
-Two consecutive Michelin Plate awards signal a kitchen performing above its price tier, and the château setting adds tangible value that a city restaurant at the same spend can't replicate.
+Two consecutive Michelin Plate awards signal a kitchen performing above its price tier, the château setting adds tangible value that a city restaurant at the same spend can't replicate.
 For Paris-level ambition on a tighter budget, this is a practical alternative to starred urban options.

 Is the tasting menu worth it at Hostellerie du Château des Monthairons?